Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 "Stopwatch" application is complete!

 Change to "StopWatch" from "Deployment" in Scheme.
-Then, Click [Run].
+After that, Click [Run].
 "Stopwatch" application will be running!!

 ![image](/images/en/intro-stopwatch/scheme.png)